How can Parents/carers and families support their children and our school?

 Key to a child’s success and confidence in mathematics is a sound understanding and rapid recall of multiplication facts.
 So much of the mathematics curriculum is built upon a strong foundation of multiplication and related division facts and we ask that you support us by learning and practising these at home.
-From 2016/2017 year 6 children nationally will take a multiplication test online and this will form part of their SATs testing.
+From 2019/2020 Year 4 children nationally will take a multiplication test online.

 Please use the multiplication square below to support your child’s learning – if you are viewing this website on a mobile device we would recommended swapping to a larger screen to see the below.
 A copy of this can be provided – please ask at the school office.
 Please click here if you wish to download the table.